pietrzakacper/SortingAlgos/README.md

 =========================================

 This is my little sorting algorithm project.
-Just some slow implementation of QuickSort.
+Just a slow implementation of QuickSort.
-There is also little comrasion of two sorting algorithms.
+There is also little comprasion of two sorting algorithms.